msp-strath/MSPweb/links.md

 [MSP 101](msp101.html)

-: The MSP 101 seminar is now online on Fridays at 2pm.
+: The MSP 101 seminar is now online, on Fridays at 2pm.

 [SPLS Zulipchat](https://spls.zulipchat.com/)